Dakota State University: Student life

 Enrollment has grown from two graduates in its first class in 1885, to 3,190 students enrolled in the fall of 2016.
 Of those, 2,844 are undergraduates and 346 are postgraduate students.
 On-campus students number 2,754; 1,134 are Internet-only students.
 Students come from 49 states and 59 countries.

 The average student/faculty ratio is 17/1.
 For undergraduates, the average class size is 15.3 students; for graduate students, on-campus class size is 4.1.
 More than $18 million in financial aid was awarded in 2015.

 Students may choose from over 45 campus clubs and campus and national organizations.
 The school also has a comprehensive student services program, including career services, international programs, Student Success Center (counseling, academic probation, wellness, tutoring), diversity and inclusion and Title III services.
+The student body at Dakota State University is represented by the DSU Student Senate, which serves as the primary liaison between students, university administration, and the South Dakota Board of Regents.

 Cyber competitions

 DSU has a cybersecurity team which regularly competes against other collegiate teams in multiple competitions, one of which is the National Collegiate Cyber Defense Competition.
-DSU's defensive cybersecurity team was among the finalists in the years 2009, 2014, 2016, and 2018.
+DSU's defensive cybersecurity team was among the finalists in the years 2009, 2014, 2016, 2019, 2023, and 2024.
+In 2018 and 2025, the team won third place.
 In 2013 and 2022, the team won second place.
-In 2018, the team won third place.
+In 2026, the team won first.
 In the 2017 Argonne National Laboratory Cyber Defense Competition where fifteen collegiate teams from around the country competed, DSU placed in second as well, in tie with Kansas State University.

-Dakota State University also fields an offensive cybersecurity team who, in the 2024-2025 Collegiate Penetration Testing Competition season, placed 1st out of twelve collegiate teams from around the world.
+Dakota State University also fields an offensive cybersecurity team who, in the 2024-2025 Collegiate Penetration Testing Competition season, placed first out of twelve collegiate teams from around the world.